ivanmota/IgugaChecksumUtility/README.md

 ## Execution Policy issues on Windows

-If when you ran the Import-Module procedure you get some kind of error saying that you can't load the class bla bla bla, because is not digitaly signed, don't worry it is the default behavior of Powershell on Windows.
-By default all script or module that are not signed on Powershell Windows will be not allowed to run.
+If when you ran the Import-Module procedure you get an error saying that you can't load the class bla bla bla, because is not digitally signed, don't worry, it is the default behaviour of Powershell on Windows.
+By default, all script or module that are not signed on Powershell Windows will be not allowed to run.

-You have to way to workaround this issue:
+You have two ways to work around this issue:

 ### Solution 1